 Start with the intake vent and raise the temperature to 225°F to 325°F (as your recipe demands).
 Control the exhaust vents if necessary.
 Adjusting the temperature using both vents at once is tricky for the new users.

-Relation Of Grill Lid With Vents
+Charcoal Grill Lid With Vents – How They Connected

 Your grill lids entrap the heat, which in turn provides even heat to your food from every side instead of only from below.

 When you want to char vegetables, make a burger or pancake or thin layer of meat where you do not need to trap the heat, you can cook without the lid.